NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-# Optional: Download the answer key for Step 2
+# Optional: Download the Answer Key for Step 2

-1. Download `KEY.zip`
+1. Download `KEY.zip` from the CAP tutorial GitHub page [here](https://github.com/alex-kling/amesgcm/tree/master/tutorial).
 2. **Double-click** `KEY.zip` to unzip the file (do not do this from the command line) -> this should create a `KEY/` directory
 4. Open a terminal and run the command: